-After an Erase or Program Resume command is issued, the WIP bit in the Status Register 1 will be set to a 1 and the programming operation will resume if one is suspended.
+After an Erase or Program Resume command is issued, the WIP bit in the Status Register-1 will be set to a 1 and the programming operation will resume if one is suspended.
 If no program operation is suspended the suspended erase operation will resume.
 If there is no suspended program or erase operation the resume command is ignored.

-Program or erase operations may be interrupted as often as necessary e.g. a program suspend command could immediately follow a program resume command but, in order for a program or erase operation to progress to completion there must be some periods of time between resume and the next suspend command greater than or equal to t{RS}.
-See Program or Erase Suspend AC Parameters on page 131.
+Program or erase operations may be interrupted as often as necessary e.g. a program suspend command could immediately follow a program resume command but, in order for a program or erase operation to progress to completion there must be some periods of time between resume and the next suspend command greater than or equal to tRS.
+See Table 17 on page 38.